rnamodifications/msseq/README.md

 # MS-Seq.
-(Anchor-based and Bi-directional RNA Sequencing Algorithms)
+(Anchor-based and Bidirectional RNA Sequencing Algorithms)

 ## Description
 A set of LC-MS-based RNA sequencing algorithms.